Meat Patties Recipe – How to Make Russian Kotleti

 *calories per 100 g of cooked product

-Do not forget to share your experience with everybody.
-Leave your comments in the section below!
+I hope you enjoyed my take on the classic Russian kotlety recipe.
+Don’t forget to share your experience with everyone.
+Please leave your comments in the section below!

 2 Comments